robinjfisher/Touchstone/README.markdown

 Touchstone is a Rails Engine that adds the ability to track advanced metrics for your web app.
 It is inspired by [this post on the Think Vitamin blog](http://thinkvitamin.com/business/marketing/how-to-get-more-customers/).
 I would recommend reading that article to understand what Touchstone does.

+**Please consider this an alpha release.
+Versions will be released fairly quickly.
+Hopefully nothing will break but I'm trying to get this running in production on one of my apps so correcting errors as I go.**

 Touchstone consists of 3 classes:

 ## Campaigns